MystenLabs/sui/doc/wallet.md

 --gas-budget 1000 \
 ```

-This a pretty complicated command so let's explain all its parameters
+This is a pretty complicated command so let's explain all its parameters
 one-by-one:

 - `--function` - name of the function to be called